 7. It's Not Generating Leads

 Your website exists to drive business.
-If it's not generating phone calls, form submissions, or sales, something in the user journey is broken — whether it's the design, the messaging, the calls to action, or the overall user experience.
+If it's not generating calls, form submissions, or sales, something in the user journey is broken: the design, the messaging, the calls to action, or the overall experience.
+A redesign isn't a cosmetic exercise; it's a strategic investment in how your business communicates and converts.

 What a Redesign Should Include

-- Strategy — Clear goals and messaging based on your current business needs
+- Strategy.
+Clear goals and messaging based on your current business needs.

-- User experience — Intuitive navigation and clear paths to conversion
+- User experience.
+Intuitive navigation and clear paths to conversion.

-- Performance — Fast load times and modern technical standards
+- Performance.
+Fast load times and modern technical standards.

-- SEO — Proper redirects, metadata, and content structure
+- SEO.
+Proper redirects, metadata, and content structure.

-- Content — Updated copy that speaks to your current audience
+- Content.
+Updated copy that speaks to your current audience.